fgsilva93/Text_Adventure_Game_JS/readme.md

 ## Information:
 This is a basic text adventure game.
-The structure of the code is base on another game project I did using python.
-This version uses the browser to input data to the game and its console to use see the information.
+The structure of the code is base on another game project I did use python.
+This version of the game is played in a web browser.
+The game uses window. prompt() to insert data and alert() to show the dialogue.